ESodja/AOU_R/docs/R_basics.md

 > my_objects[2]
 [1] "This is number two"
 ```
+### Data frames

-Dataframes work the same way, but have two dimensions:
+Dataframes work the same way as vectors, but have two dimensions:
 ```R
 > vector_a <- c(1,2,3,4,5)
 > vector_b <- c('one', 'two', 'three', 'four', 'five')